UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

 Notes:

-If you want to do this with the terminal you will have to provide the SHA-1 code to identify the commit.
+If you want to do this with the terminal you will have to provide the commit id to identify the commit.

 ---